A. Purpose of the Policy

 In order for a requested accommodation to be implemented, it may be necessary to share relevant information on a need to know basis with the Disability Accommodation Team.

-The final accommodation plan will be included in the student’s file in the School of Physical Therapy.
+The final accommodation plan will be included in the student’s file in the School of Rehabilitation Science.
 Any other relevant information will be included with the student’s consent.

 Confidentiality of all students’ personal information will be respected at all times.